 Proof and Transparency to Ask For:

-Before choosing an agency, make sure they are open about their work.
+Before choosing an SaaS link building agency, make sure they’re open about their work.
 A trustworthy agency should provide:

 If an agency avoids sharing details, it’s better to walk away.